 - Tell us what topic you want to explore and why.
 Within this first brief paragraph be sure you include a “rough draft” thesis question.
 What specific critical question will you aim to answer?

 - Indicate what primary sources are available to you to answer the question.
 Talk to us and your advisor about this.

-- Suggest a blueprint for your research plans and show how you will approach the question through primary source research.
+- Outline a plan for your research and show how you will approach the research question through primary source research.